khnguyen88/GVSU-CIS641-Lakeshore-Misfits/docs/proposal.md

 -   **StackBlitz** - A online web IDE that allow users to develop, build, preview, and save web application with frameworks like React and Angular.
 The online web IDE allows for the installation of dependncies and libraries.

+-   **Google Docs/Microsoft Office** - Word and powerpoint desktop and cloud applications that allow the team to make notes and and a powerpoint presentation for the proejct.

+-   **Adobe Acrobat** - A PDF reader that allows users to read, create, and comments PDF file.
+The application will allow users to convert word documents into PDF format.
+Also through the powerful comment tools, users should be able to draw and sketch out the various models and diagrams required for the project.

+-   **Figma (Optional)** - A UX/UI web application that allows users to mock up and design UI and screen.
+Figma might be used to provide teams with a high level understanding of the project application's layout of the screens and componments from a visual perspective.
+Might be able to use to draw and sketch out the various models and diagrams required for the project.

 ## APIs

 -   **[Colormind Color Palette Generator](http://colormind.io/api-access/)** - A color palette generator API of the Colormind web application.
 It will generate and return a 5-color color-palette.
 The data return will be a nested array of five elements, each element representing a color.
 Within each child element is an array of three numeric elements, each representing a color's R, G, and B values.